 - abdominal pain

-When more than one embryo is transferred into the womb, there is a higher chance of having twins, triplets, or more babies.
+When the uterus recieves more than one embryo in the transfer, there is a higher chance of having twins, triplets, or more babies.

 Pregnancies with more than one fetus can result in: